n-wen/busybox/README.md

 I think there is no need to open too many tabs of JSON online toolkits.

-This project is to collect and bring them to VSCode.
+This project aims to collect these tools and bring them to VSCode (now with others, like cursor, trace, etc.).

 ## Features
 type `ctrl+p` (or `cmd+p` in macos) to open command pallate,